knowledge-club/git/content/en/log.md

 Where `` <branch> `` is a branch name

-## Showing of log file
+## Showing log of file

-To list all changes of one file is very similar to list log of branch.
+Listing all changes in one file is very similar to listing the log of a branch.

 ```bash
 $ git log <file>